 From here, prioritize a list of other places or things you’d like to incorporate.
 Then, play connect-the-dots.
 Weave the primary destinations or experiences into an incredibly unique and treasured route that perfectly fits you instead of going to places because friends, family, or the internet says you should.

 Creating an Ireland itinerary is challenging, but don’t let it overwhelm you.
 You’ve got time, so use it to your advantage. :-)

 - Make sure you spend at least two nights in each location you choose, which will allow you a full day to explore the destination without having to rush.

 - Pick a zone–break the country into roughly four quadrants.
 Each quadrant is worth at least a week’s exploring.
 Resist the temptation with Superman (or Super Woman!) strength to hit every corner of the island in one or two weeks.
 Pick an area or two and stick with it.
 You will be so happy you did.

 - The most memorable experiences in Ireland are usually the ones we don’t plan at all.
 So don’t strive for perfection.
 Aim for meaning, and everything else will fall into place. ?

 Ok–your turn.
 Tell me.
 As you are creating your Ireland itinerary, what’s one meaningful experience on it?

 For me, I want to visit the estate my family likely worked on in the late 1700s.
 Eeek!
 I’d love to hear yours!

-Fill out the form below to make sure you are on my email list to get notified when the next one goes live (and get the amazing Ultimate Ireland Packing List while you are at it!).
+Fill out the form below to make sure you are on my email list to get notified of all the Ireland Travel Tips I share here on the blog (and get the amazing Ultimate Ireland Packing List while you are at it!).